supahero1/supahero1/chapters/terminal/terminal.md

 A command in terminal must contain itself in a single line.
 You can't just press enter, since that will submit the command instead of inserting a newline.
 Terminal will wrap text for you, but if you think that's not good enough, you can actually use newlines, as long as you escape them first with a backslash, so you first press a backslash and then you press enter.
 You can then see terminal waiting for more input.

+If you press arrow up, you can bring up the last executed command.
+Try pressing it again.
+That brought up the command before the last command, and so on.
+You can press arrow down to go forward if you went too far back.
+You don't have to retype commands from scratch if you've already executed them.

 Try `code`.
 Surprise surprise, it *SHOULD* open vscode.
 If it doesn't, you haven't actually installed it properly.

 [←](../env/env.md) | [→](../fs/fs.md)